Greenwood Cup Stakes: History

 The race is named for Greenwood Racing, Inc. who purchased Philadelphia Park in December 1990.

-The inaugural running of the event was on 8 June 2002 under handicap conditions on held on the turf course as the Greenwood Cup Handicap.
-The event was won by multiple Grade I winner, the Dr. John A. Chandler bred and owned eight-year-old Cetewayo, who finished strongly as the 1/2 odds-on favorite to win by a length in a time of 2:35.01.
-The following year the event was moved off the turf and raced on a sloppy dirt track and was won by Golden Ticket who led all the way winning by ten-and-one-quarter lengths.
+The inaugural running of the event was on 8 June 2002 under handicap conditions and held on the turf course as the Greenwood Cup Handicap.
+The event was won by multiple Grade I winner, eight-year-old Cetewayo, bred and owned by Dr. John A. Chandler.
+The horse finished strongly as the 1/2 odds-on favorite to win by a length in a time of 2:35.01.
+The following year the event was moved off the turf and raced on a sloppy dirt track.
+It was won by Golden Ticket, who led all the way, winning by ten-and-one-quarter lengths.

 The event was not held between 2005 and 2007.
-When the event resumed it was scheduled in mid-July and was held on the dirt track as a stakes allowance.
+When the event resumed, it was scheduled in mid-July and was held on the dirt track as a stakes allowance.

 Previously a Listed race, the event was upgraded to Grade III status for 2012 by the American Graded Stakes Committee.

-In 2013, Eldaafer a former winner of the Grade III Breeders' Cup Marathon won the event as an eight year old.
+In 2013, Eldaafer, a former winner of the Grade III Breeders' Cup Marathon, won the event as an eight-year-old.

 In 2020, Parx Racing cancelled their race meeting due to the COVID-19 pandemic in the United States.